fabrik85/iptv-channels/actions/create/README.md

 ## How it's working?
 1. Download playlist definition `.yml` file from AWS S3 bucket (maintained channel lists)

+    For local development it copies `/develop/channels.yml` instead of AWS S3 download.

-2. Gather all channels which needs to be updated.
+2. Gather all channels which needs to be updated. (defined in `channels.yml`)

 3. Write output into an `.m3u` file (playlist)